taflaj/oldprompt/README.md

 ## Installation ##

-1. Download the source and compile it.
+1. Download the source files and compile them.
 2. Place the binary `prompt` on your path.
 3. Add the following lines to `.bashrc`: